7 WAYS TO REDUCE YOUR WATER USAGE

 Meaghan Weeden | March 20, 2020 | 4 min read

 In 1993, the UN established March 22nd as World Water Day to celebrate water and raise awareness of the 2.2 billion people living without access to safe water.
 In an effort to tackle the global water crisis and support the 6th UN Sustainable Development Goal (water and sanitation for all by 2030), UN-Water sets yearly themes and educates millions of people around the world about how to reduce their water consumption.

-This year’s theme is all about the inextricable link between water and climate change.
-By focusing on ways that we can shift our usage to reduce floods, droughts, scarcity, and pollution, the campaign aims to help humanity adapt to the water effects of climate change—and, by extension, improve health and save lives.
-While most World Water Day events have been canceled due to coronavirus, there are still plenty of ways that you can participate from the safety of your home.
+The UN World Water Day 2020 theme is all about the link between water and climate change.
+The campaign aims to help humanity reduce water waste and, by extension, improving health and saving lives.
+While most World Water Day events have been cancelled due to the coronavirus, there are still plenty of ways that you can participate from the safety of your home.

 1. Take a 5 minute shower

 Taking shorter showers is a great way to preserve water, and it should save you money, too.
 Not ready to give up your 15 minute morning karaoke session?
 Consider this: the average showerhead uses 2 1/2 gallons of water every minute.
 Multiply that by 15 and you’ve wasted about 38 gallons of water before you’ve even stepped out your front door!
 But your water takes a while to heat up you say?
 Consider keeping a special bucket in your bathroom and filling it up until the water reaches a comfortable temperature.
 Use what you’ve collected to water your plants or for cleaning projects.

 2. Give Meatless Monday a chance